Protesters clash with police at large Ukraine rally

 Opposition leaders were at pains to urge protesters not to resort to action that would provide a pretext for a crackdown.

-When clashes broke out about 500 metres (yards) from Independence Square, Klitschko went to the scene and sought to persuade protesters to refrain from attacking police.
+When clashes broke out about 500 meters (yards) from Independence Square, Klitschko went to the scene and sought to persuade protesters to refrain from attacking police.

 "Stop your actions," he called to groups of young people - some of them masked.
 "We are a peaceful protest."
 Protesters sprayed a powder fire extinguisher at police, catching Klitschko whose face was covered in white.